gtisdale/ReproRes_Project1/PA1_template.md

 data.adj$worw <- as.factor(data.adj$worw)
 ```

-Then we split the data by interval and by da type and compute the means number of steps for each interval and day type.
+Then we split the data by interval and by type and compute the means number of steps for each interval and day type.

 ```r
 data.adj.interval <- split(data.adj,list(data.adj$interval,data.adj$worw))